QuickPoses/quickposes.github.io/help/1_5/add_more_galleries.md

 1. Open `Files` app on your iPad.
 2. Select all your images.
-3. Move them into the folder `On My iPad/QuickPoses/MyNewGallery` (you can change `MyNewGallery` to any name you prefer for your new gallery).
+3. Move them into the folder `On My iPad/Quick Poses/MyNewGallery` (you can change `MyNewGallery` to any name you prefer for your new gallery).
 4. Open `QuickPoses` and enjoy your new gallery.

 If you already have a **folder of images**, simply do:

 1. Open `Files` app on your iPad.
 2. Find your folder of images and **long press** on it to display the contextual menu.
-3. Select `Move` and then select the folder `On My iPad/QuickPoses`.
+3. Select `Move` and then select the folder `On My iPad/Quick Poses`.
 4. Open `QuickPoses` and enjoy your new gallery.

 Before that, you'll need to create a folder containing all the images you want for your new gallery.
 To create it, you have several solution including the following examples.